 Prepare an exhibit using ONE of the following food preservation methods: canning; freezing; drying; pickles/relishes; jams, jellies and preserves OR a combination of these (see Preservation Combination option below), excluding Freezing.
 No freezer jam exhibits will be allowed for Freezing; Jams, Jellies, and Preserves; or for the Preservation Combination options.
+Be sure to review all of the Food Preservation rules that follow the class list so you can follow all exhibit requirements.

-Canning (SF 50208A) - The exhibit should include two different canned foods in appropriate jars for the products.
+Fruits/Vegetables (SF 50208A) - The exhibit should include two different canned foods in appropriate jars for the products.
 Food may be fruit, vegetable, or tomato product (i.e., salsa, juice, etc.).